-Callistemon comboynensis is known as the Cliff Bottlebrush and grows into a medium shrub reaching a height of three metres.
-The leaves are narrow to broad-lanceolate, leathery with numerous oil dots.
-New growth is pinkish.
+Callistemon comboynensis grows into a medium shrub reaching a height of 3 metres.

 Callistemon comboynensis occurs in the north coastal ranges of New South Wales extending into Queensland and grows on cliff faces and rock crevices above 550 metres.
 The species name refers to the Comboyne area, west of Taree on the north coast of NSW.